-Dont forget, change the ownership of both pgAdmin4 data and log directories to the user ‘apache’:
+Don’t forget, to change the ownership of both pgAdmin4 data and log directories to the user ‘apache’:

 Next, create the user for the pgAdmin4 using the following command:

-If you have firewalld configured, allow http traffic by running the following command:
+If you have a firewall configured, allow HTTP traffic by running the following command:

 open your web browser and go to the following address: